1. Home

 OpponentMatch OutlookPredictionRecommended Markets

 MexicoThe toughest test.
-Mexico is dominant at home and boasts a stellar 2026 defensive record (one goal conceded in five games).Mexico Win (1-0 or 2-0).
+Mexico is dominant at home and boasts a stellar 2026 defensive record (one goal conceded in five games).Mexico wins (1-0 or 2-0).
 A clean sheet for "El Tri" is expected.Mexico to win; BTTS: No; Correct score 1-0 or 2-0.

 South KoreaHigh-energy opponents who rely on pressing.
-However, they struggle when outplayed physically or man-marked out of the game.South Africa Win.
+However, they struggle when outplayed physically or man-marked out of the game.South Africa wins.
 Potential for a low-scoring upset if SA uses physical strength.South Africa 2-0 or 3-0; Under 3.5 Goals.

-FIFA World Cup Group A Odds
+Soccer World Cup Group A Odds

 Group A TeamsWinner OddsImplied Probability